krsacme/blog-content-hugo/content/post/tripleo-heat-templates-basics.md

 +++

-TripleO deployment is primarirly based on Heat orchestration to co-ordiates the creation and deployment of differenet resources an OpenStack cluster deployment.
-TripleO is a feature rich installer, which is highly customizable for specici requirements and hardware dependency.
-This post is going to explain the usage of Heat tempaltes in TripleO installer.
+TripleO deployment is primarily based on Heat orchestration to co-ordinates the creation and deployment of different resources an OpenStack cluster deployment.
+TripleO is a feature rich installer, which is highly customizable for specific requirements and hardware dependency.
+This post is going to explain the usage of Heat templates in TripleO installer.

 ## Heat Orchestration Templates (HOT) Format